paralax/ColossalOpera/hard/kakuro_solver.md

     1 2
     3 A1 A2

+This example means that the sum of two values in A1 and A2 should equal 3.

 # Challenge Output

 Your program should emit the puzzle as a 2D grid of numbers, with columns as letters (e.g. A, B, C) and rows as numbers (1, 2, 3).
 Example: